andresilveiras/pilot-appium-graphwalker/README.md

 - Recommended if you are testing on a physical device: Mirror the device's screen using the Vysor app (https://www.vysor.io/)
 - Start the appium server by opening a separate terminal, writing the command appium
 - If you have the appium server open and is viewing the device's screen, just run Main.java via the IDE of your choice :)

+CREDITS:

+- Repository of the SUT used in this project: https://github.com/farmerbb/Notepad